Study in Australia

 - The University will endeavour to address the reasonable needs of all its students regardless of gender, ethnicity, age, disability or background.

-Check out the following support services available to students at SCU:
+Check out the following support services available to students:

 You MUST choose how to receive your testamur in My Enrolment: Go to 'My Graduation' & click on the 'Make my graduation choice' link and choose one of the options from the drop down box: